 - Mobile app for support on the go

 - Requires paid plan to access better lead tracking tools

 Who is this best for ✅

 Freshdesk is a feature rich and generous solution for small businesses hoping to offer excellent customer service.
 The technology is easy to use, and it comes with a decent level of customer support, even on the free plan.
 You can easily track conversations across social media and other channels, and Freshdesk ise one of the best zendesk alternatives for ease of use too.

 3. Zoho Desk

 A dedicated helpdesk solution from leading customer experience company, Zoho, Desk makes it easy to track omnichannel customer interactions.
 With more than 50,000 business users worldwide, Zoho Desk is a pretty popular service.
-Gartner recognized it as one of the best help desk tools in the world in 2021, and customers say it helps with both employee and client experience so you can generate better results.

 The full Zoho Desk experience comes with everything from an omnichannel inbox for managing customer conversations, to workflow automation tools.
 There’s access to live chat and self-service tools, as well as artificial intelligence for a smarter way to manage business conversations.
 This customer service software has plenty of tools for enhancing customer relationships, particularly if you’re willing to upgrade to a paid package.